cds-snc/digital-canada-ca/content/en/blog/posts/think-big-start-small.md

 ---
-title: "“Think big, start small”"
+title: '“Think big, start small”'
+description: >-
-description: "We’re here to help build better government services, and to experiment and to try to do things differently.
-There’s a lot of things we won’t get right the first time, but we hope you’ll let us know when we go off track, and celebrate with us when things work out."
+  We’re here to help build better government services, and to experiment and to try to do things differently.
+There’s a lot of things we won’t get right the first time, but we hope you’ll let us know when we go off track, and celebrate with us when things work out.
-author: Sean Boots, Developer
+author: 'Sean Boots, Developer'
-date: 2017-07-28 10:00:00 -0400
+date: '2017-07-28 10:00:00 -0400'
 image: /img/cds/blog-think-big-start-small-2017.jpg
-image-alt: "Some members of the CDS team celebrating the website launch with a thumbs up"
+image-alt: Some members of the CDS team celebrating the website launch with a thumbs up
-translationKey: "think-big-start-small"
+translationKey: think-big-start-small
+thumb: /img/cds/thumbnails/blog-think-big-start-small-2017.jpg
+processed: 1550672961771
 ---
 The UK’s Government Digital Service has a brilliant list of [ten design principles](https://www.gov.uk/design-principles).
 I still remember the first time I saw it.
 “Start with user needs”, it read, “not government needs.”
 Oh my goodness, I thought: this is a real UK government website!
 That’s …amazing!